digideskio/webbox-blog/_posts/2014-05-30-js-istanbul-001-in-a-bytesize.md

 ---
 {% video tumblr 87233775544 %}

-Istanbul's first JavaScript community Jstanbul started regular meetups and the first one happened in Girisim Fabrikasi.
+Istanbul’s first JavaScript community Jstanbul started regular meetups and the first one happened in [Girişim Fabrikası](http://girisimfabrikasi.com).
 As webBox, we were there!
 And it was crowded!